 Why Does the Xolair Lawsuit Exist

 Within this web site, Xolair lawyer Wesley Bowden provides detailed information regarding a potential Xolair Lawsuit and the link between the use of this drug and the increased risk of severe cardiovascular and cerebrovascular issues.
-This page is designed to provide you the current facts and issues regarding the potential Xolair litigation, including side effects, recall and settlement.

 What is Xolair and Why is it Prescribed